Cameron Crowe: We Bought a Zoo

-With production on Aloha delayed, Crowe set his next feature, the family comedy-drama We Bought a Zoo, based on Benjamin Mee's memoir of the same name.
+With production on the film Aloha delayed, Crowe set his next feature, the family comedy-drama We Bought a Zoo, based on Benjamin Mee's memoir of the same name.
 He collaborated with The Devil Wears Prada writer Aline Brosh McKenna on the screenplay.
 The book's story follows Mee, who buys and moves into a dilapidated zoo (now Dartmoor Zoological Park) in the English countryside.
 Looking for a fresh start along with his seven-year-old daughter and his troubled 14-year-old son, he hopes to refurbish the zoo, run it, and give his children what he calls an "adventure".
 Crowe changed the location to the United States.
 The film received a wide release on December 23, 2011, by 20th Century Fox, and starred Matt Damon and Scarlett Johansson.
 It received mixed reviews.
 The music is by Jonsi.

 Aloha

 It was announced in early June 2008 that Crowe would return to write and direct his seventh feature film, initially titled Deep Tiki and Volcano Romance, set to star Ben Stiller and Reese Witherspoon, and to be released by Columbia Pictures.
 Filming was expected to begin in January 2009, but this was postponed.

 The project resurfaced in 2013.
 Bradley Cooper, Emma Stone, Rachel McAdams, Alec Baldwin, Bill Murray, John Krasinski, and Danny McBride joined the cast; filming began in Hawaii in September 2013.
 The film's final title was Aloha and it was released on May 29, 2015, by Sony Pictures to poor reviews.